-- Bounties offered to terrorists to attack civilians, U.S. soldiers and coalition forces;
+- Offer Bounties to terrorists to attack civilians, U.S. soldiers and coalition forces;

-- Supplying such weapons as: IEDs (Improvised Explosive Devices, IRAMs (Improvised Rocket Assisted Munitions), RPGs (Rocket Propelled Grenades) and EFPs (Explosively Formed Penetrators);
+- Supply weapons such as: IEDs (Improvised Explosive Devices, IRAMs (Improvised Rocket Assisted Munitions), RPGs (Rocket Propelled Grenades) and EFPs (Explosively Formed Penetrators);

-- Arming, training, funding and commanding Sunni and Shia terrorists, and
+- Arm, train, fund and command Sunni and Shia terrorists, and

-- Sponsoring terrorist groups whose main goal was to attack American soldiers and contractors.
+- Sponsor terrorist groups whose main goal was to attack American soldiers and contractors.